Power Couple? AI Growth and Renewable Energy Investment: Introduction

 Reconciling these views is difficult because AI development and the energy transition coevolve \citep{netessineShunko2026InvisibleBackbone}.
-Notably, the pace of energy transition influences economic incentives for AI development, while AI itself---through its substantial power demand and potential grid impacts---can drive or impede energy transition.
-Capturing this interplay and analyzing the resulting equilibrium is crucial for a comprehensive examination of the AI–energy nexus.
-However, to the best of our knowledge, no prior study has rigorously modeled these joint dynamics.
-Existing analyses typically treat developments in the AI and energy sectors independently, focusing on one side (e.g. AI innovation or clean energy investment) while holding the other side exogenous.
+Notably, the pace of energy transition influences economic incentives for AI development, while AI itself can drive or impede that transition through its substantial power demand and potential grid impacts.
+Capturing this interplay and analyzing the resulting equilibrium is essential to understanding how AI and energy shape each other.
+However, to our knowledge, no prior study has rigorously modeled these joint dynamics.
+Existing analyses typically treat developments in the AI and energy sectors independently, focusing on one side (e.g., AI innovation or clean-energy investment) while holding the other side exogenous.

 This paper offers an initial step toward filling that gap.
-We develop a parsimonious model of endogenous AI development and energy transition decisions, more specifically the investment in renewable energy capacity dedicated to AI.
-Observing that government policies (e.g., subsidies, renewable portfolio standards, direct public investments) are pivotal in driving renewable deployment, we consider a welfare-maximizing policymaker who first chooses a renewable energy capacity to support AI development.
-In response, a profit-maximizing AI developer then selects an AI capability level (for instance, choosing whether to pursue a frontier, computation-intensive AI vs. a more modest, utility-grade AI).
+We develop a parsimonious model of endogenous AI development and energy transition decisions, more specifically, the investment in renewable energy capacity dedicated to AI.
+Observing that government policies (e.g., subsidies, renewable portfolio standards, direct public investments) are pivotal in driving renewable deployment, we conceptualize a welfare-maximizing policymaker who first chooses a renewable energy capacity to support AI development.
+This choice can be interpreted as selecting the policy package necessary to induce the targeted level of renewable investment.
+In response, a profit-maximizing AI developer then selects an AI capability level (for instance, choosing whether to pursue a frontier, computation-intensive AI versus a more modest, utility-grade AI).

+Our model captures three features of the AI context.
+First, the compute and energy a given capability requires depend on the prevailing scaling regime, which shapes how much renewable investment lowers operating costs.
+Across regimes, the capability--compute relationship can be close to proportional over the relevant range or exhibit sharply diminishing marginal gains from additional compute.
+We capture this variation through the scaling parameters. \looseness=-1

+Second, AI markets can exhibit supermodular returns to capability: incremental breakthroughs unlock new uses and generate disproportionately large value.
+As the technology matures and key applications saturate, these returns may become submodular.
+We represent these differences through the elasticity of willingness-to-pay.
+That elasticity sets how sharply returns curve, but that curvature alone does not determine whether capability reaches frontier scale; what matters is how fast willingness-to-pay rises relative to the energy needed to raise capability.